Some schools to stay closed on Wednesday as Storma Barra blasts Ireland

 Orange warnings will stay in place for counties across the country until tomorrow morning.

+Met Eireann warned that the county could see gusts greater than 110km per hour, as well as risks of flooding.

+The Department of Education confirmed on Tuesday evening schools in Dublin will now remain closed on Wednesday.

-Around 38,000 homes remain without power in the Republic of Ireland and some may not be reconnected for a number of days, after the country was battered by winds of up to 130km per hour.
+Around 38,000 homes remain without power in the Republic of Ireland late on Tuesday evening and some may not be reconnected for a number of days, after the country was battered by winds of up to 130km per hour.

 The Defence Forces have been drafted in for “extensive recovery operations”, to clear debris and damage caused by the storm.